 You’ll be able to bypass IP address blocks and browse websites without your activity being traced back to you as an individual.

-Certain services — like Netflix or BBC iPlayer — alter their libraries depending on the country you’re visiting from.
+Certain services — like Netflix or Disney+ — alter their libraries depending on the country you’re visiting from.

 Your IP address links you to your physical location.
 Using a VPN to change your visible IP address is the only reliable way to bypass these geographical restrictions and unlock the ‘hidden’ content.

-More importantly, VPNs can help you evade censorship by encrypting your traffic and masking your true IP address.
+VPNs can also help you evade censorship by encrypting your traffic and masking your true IP address.
 If you want to view content that is locked to another country or censored in your region, you can use a VPN to bypass these restrictions.

 Using a VPN can help citizens bypass website blocks to access global media and communicate freely.
 In countries that limit freedom of speech and freedom of the press, a VPN can help individuals speak out against the government safely and privately.

 Exploiting public WiFi networks to gather data is simple and incredibly cheap.
 Criminals can take advantage of open and unencrypted networks to steal important data like your bank details, credit cards, photos, and other personal information.